 They played for around 1 hour 40 mins and as always when we see them, time flies and before we know it, Caleb is doing his cute little goodbye waves to the crowd as he exits the stage after ending with Sex On Fire.

 This was my second time at Glasgow Summer Sessions and both times were for Kings of Leon.
-I think the overall wheelchair accessibility was really good, but I’m excited to see what the improvements will be next year especially in regards to the Changing Places toilets and Mobiloo.
-I reckon more disabled people will want to attend if these facilities are provided.
-Kings of Leon were fantastic, but I really didn’t expect anything less.
-Fingers crossed it won’t be too long until they are back.
-I’m already looking forward to finding out the Glasgow Summer Sessions lineup for 2019.
+Overall, I thought there was excellent wheelchair accessibility, but I’m excited to see how things will change next year, particularly with regard to the Changing Places toilets and Mobiloo.
+If these services are provided, I believe more disabled people will want to attend.
+I truly didn’t expect anything less than the incredible performance from Kings of Leon.
+Let’s hope it won’t take too long for them to return.
+I’m already looking forward to seeing the 2019 Glasgow Summer Sessions lineup.

 Have you been to Glasgow Summer Sessions in a wheelchair?
 What did you think of the wheelchair accessibility?